Loading...

 The minimum initial investment may be modified for certain financial intermediaries that submit trades on behalf of underlying investors.
 Payden Funds’ distributor may lower or waive the minimum initial investment for certain categories of investors at their discretion.

 Ratings are measured on a scale that generally ranges from AAA (highest) to D (lowest) and are subject to change.
 Security ratings are assigned using the highest rating of Moody’s, S&P, and Fitch.
+If a security is unrated by Moody’s, S&P, and Fitch, then we use the rating from other nationally recognized statistical ratings organizations (NRSROs).

-For more information and to obtain a prospectus or summary prospectus, click on the respective link below the Fund name at the top of this page, or call 800 572-9336.
-Before investing, investors should carefully read and consider investment objectives, risks, charges, expenses, and other important information about the Fund, which is contained in these documents.
+For more information and to obtain a prospectus or summary prospectus, select this link or call 800 572-9336.
+Before investing, investors should consider investment objectives, risks, charges, expenses, and other important information, which is contained in these documents; read the prospectus carefully before investing.
 The Payden Funds are distributed through Payden & Rygel Distributors, member FINRA.

 Interest Rate Risk: As with most funds that invest in debt securities, the income on and value of your shares in the Fund will fluctuate along with interest rates.
 When interest rates rise, the market prices of the debt securities the Fund owns usually decline.
 When interest rates fall, the prices of these securities usually increase.